The Twilight Saga: New Moon: Development

 In early November 2008, Summit Entertainment obtained the film adaptation rights to the remaining novels in the Twilight book series, New Moon, Eclipse, and Breaking Dawn.
 On November 22, 2008, one day after the theatrical release of Twilight, Summit confirmed that they would begin working on New Moon.
 Author Stephenie Meyer said, "I don't think any other author has had a more positive experience with the makers of her movie adaptation than I have had with Summit Entertainment."
 In early December 2008, it was announced that Twilight director Catherine Hardwicke would not be returning to direct the sequel.
 Hardwicke cited time restrictions as the reason behind her leaving the project.
 On December 13, 2008, it was announced that Chris Weitz had been hired to direct New Moon.
 Weitz released a statement shortly after the announcement, assuring fans that he would "protect on their behalf the characters, [the] themes and story they love."
 He continued by saying, "This is not a task to be taken lightly, and I will put every effort into realizing a beautiful film to stand alongside a beautiful book."

-Screenwriter Melissa Rosenberg had been working on adapting the novel prior to Twilight's release and handed in the draft for New Moon during Twilight's opening weekend in November 2008, adding, "I would sit down at ten o'clock in the morning and work on [the script]… until six o'clock in the evening."
+Screenwriter Melissa Rosenberg had been working on adapting the novel prior to Twilight's release and handed in the draft for New Moon during Twilight's opening weekend in November 2008, adding, "I would sit down at ten o'clock in the morning and work on [the script]... until six o'clock in the evening."
 Rosenberg spent the months of June through October 2008 alternating between writing for the Showtime television series Dexter and writing New Moon on weekends.
 She and Meyer kept in touch during this five-month period.

 Casting

 Due to major physical changes that occur in the character of Jacob Black between Twilight and New Moon, Weitz considered replacing Taylor Lautner in the sequel with an actor who could more accurately portray "the new, larger Jacob Black".
 In an attempt to keep the role, Lautner weight-trained extensively and gained approximately 30 pounds.
 In January 2009, Weitz and Summit Entertainment announced that Lautner would continue to play the role of Jacob in the sequel.
 In an interview, fellow cast member Kristen Stewart talked about Lautner's transformation saying, "He's an entirely different person physically."
+Singer Taylor Swift, a fan of Twilight, requested a cameo appearance in the film, but Wetiz declined as he felt it would be too distracting.

 In late March 2009, Summit Entertainment released a list of the actors who would be portraying the "wolf pack" alongside Lautner.
 The casting for the rest of the Quileute tribe was headed by casting director Rene Haynes, who has worked on films with large Native American casts, such as Dances with Wolves and Bury My Heart at Wounded Knee.
 A casting call was also held in Vancouver in February 2009, specifically asking for "any first nations/aboriginal actors and actresses between the ages of 15 and 25".